This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

-If you saw my earlier post on my Bedroom Makeover: Decorating Using All Amazon Finds, you will know that I am redoing my guest bedroom.
+If you saw my earlier post on my Bedroom Makeover, you will know that I am redoing my guest bedroom.
 It’s coming along but I’ve had a few situations come up in the last couple of weeks since my last post – a funeral out of state and a relative hospitalized for a few days.
 Then I went to a blog conference for three days – so I’m trying to catch up with this room!
 I’m participating in the One Room Challenge, where lots of us are re-doing rooms.
 You can check it out here.

 My pandry (pantry/laundry) room was shared also on the ORC.
 It’s a fun room you can see the first post here.

 On to our guest bedroom.
-The fake brick paneling was installed.
-It looks pretty cheesy – fake brick paneling isn’t my thing.
+Majority of the products for this post were purchased at Home Depot.
+The fake 4′ x 8′ brick paneling was installed.
+It does looks pretty cheesy – fake brick paneling isn’t my thing.
 But, just wait til you see what I added to it to make it look really impressive – grout!
 Yes, we added grout “between” the fake bricks.
 It’s looking pretty good!
 But I ain’t gonna lie – it was not fun to grout.
 Grouting is just not my thing.
 When you look closely at it you can tell we are total beginners.
 That’s okay because I will be painting over the brick wall.
 I wanted the brick wall to add dimension and texture but I didn’t want the “reddish” color.
-Chantilly Lace Benjamin Moore paint (watered down) will be the color I will use to do a wash over the brick.
+Chantilly Lace Benjamin Moore paint color (watered down) will be the color I will use to do a wash over the brick.
 Next week we will showcase the painted brick wall.
 The two blue circles shown on the brick paneling are electrical boxes for where the wall sconces will be added.

 - 2 – 25 lb bags of sanded grout